MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 You can sign in to [Azure portal](https://portal.azure.com/) and manage all resources created by Teams Toolkit.

 * You can select resource group from the existing list or the new resource group that you've created.
-* You can see the details of the resource group you've chosen in the overview section of the table of content.
+* You can see the details of the resource group you've selected in the overview section of the table of content.

 ### Customize resource provision

 Teams Toolkit enables you to use an infrastructure for the code approach to define the Azure resources that you want to provision.
-TTK also helps you to configure it the way you require.
+You can change the configuration in Teams Toolkit as per your requirement.

 Teams Toolkit uses ARM template to define Azure resources.
 The ARM template is a set of bicep files that defines the infrastructure and configuration for your project.
 You can customize Azure resources by modifying the ARM template.
 For more information, see [bicep document](/azure/azure-resource-manager/bicep).